Aaron-Thomas-Blessen/Aaron-Thomas-Blessen/README.md

 ## About Me

-Experienced Member with a demonstrated history of working in the professional training & coaching industry.
+Experienced Member with a demonstrated history of working in a professional environment.

 Skilled in Flutter, Adobe Illustrator, Python, HTML, Presentations, Cascading Style Sheets (CSS), Workbench, and English language.